Dyldog/SXCCRRRVS/README.md

 ## Rules

 1. Humour is for everyone.
-Don't be hurtful.
+This is a game about sex and sex is a sensitive topic.
+Do your best to be inclusive.
 2. Levels must be sexy
 3. Levels must have curves
 4. Levels must end somehow